vd1310/PyCitySchoolsChallenge/README.md

 ## Results:

 #### 1. How is the district summary affected?
 ##### The district summary results show slight drop in numbers as evident from below pictures.
-Average Math drops to 78.9
+Average Math drops to 78.9, average raeding remains the same and there is slight drop in overall passign scores as well.

 ###### Changed summary results